 Most people close their pools when the kids go back to school or by the end of September.
-When temperatures stay below 65°F (18°C) during the daytime (off-season) and frost at night, it is time to close.
-NOTE: Closing too early will allow algae to grow and cause a troublesome opening in the Spring.
+When temperatures stay below 65°F (18°C) during the daytime (off-season) and frost at night, it is time to close your pool.
+Pool closing TIP: Closing too early will allow algae to grow and cause a troublesome pool opening in the Spring.

-Why?
+Why does algae bloom?
 Algae needs sunlight and heat to thrive.
-Cold temps help keep your water clear of infestation.
+Cold temperatures help keep your water clear of algae.
 As a bonus, leaving your pool open longer with cold weather allows the opportunity to clean your pool, test for pool balance, and balance your pool before closing.

 For those in a treed area, closing might be earlier if the leaves are falling heavily and are polluting the pool.

-Test the water yourself with test strips or liquid.
-If there is a SERIOUS concern then take a water sample to your local pool store and have them test it for you.
+Test the water yourself with test strips or liquid test kits.
+If there is a SERIOUS concern, take a water sample to your local pool store and have them test it for you.
 You are concerned about pH above 8.0 and below 5.0 and extreme alkalinity readings that you cannot control.

 Otherwise, you should be able to handle everything yourself.
 The pH should be between 7.2 and 7.6, and alkalinity between 100 ppm and 150 ppm.
 Calcium hardness range from 175 ppm to 225 ppm.
 Chlorine between 1 ppm and 3 ppm.
-If you use a different sanitizer, just make sure it’s at the proper level for whatever you’re using.
+If you use a different sanitizer, such as bromine, just make sure it’s at the proper level.
 Since you won’t be adjusting the water balance during the offseason, it’s better to be on the high side of these ranges when you close your pool because they’ll naturally decrease over time.
 This cuts done pool opening maintenance.

-Increase alkalinity by increasing the base using sodium bicarbonate to your pool water.
-Reduce with muriatic acid.
+Increase alkalinity by adding sodium bicarbonate to your pool water.
+Reduce alkalinity with muriatic acid.
 Adjust alkalinity before pH because it has an impact on pH readings.
 Ensure that a pH target of 7.2 is met.
 Pool closing TIP: Raising or lowering the pH is using the same chemicals as adjusting the alkalinity.
 Raise the pH with soda and lower with acid.
 It’s a balance of pH and alkalinity.
 That’s why they call it pool balance.

-Hard water (typically from well water) deposits calcium in your pool and plumbing, forming a build-up over time.
+Hard water (typically from well water) typically deposits calcium and iron molecules in your pool and plumbing, forming a build-up over time.
 Too-soft water can also corrode metal.

 If your water’s too hard, add salt.
 Too soft, add calcium chloride.

-Add C-Poolandspa or an algaecide to your pool just before closing it to keep algae from invading over the winter.
+Add C-Poolandspa CLEAN & CLEAR or an algaecide to your pool just before closing it to keep algae from invading over the winter.
 Especially when the cover is on and you can’t treat the water.

-Also add (optional) a clarifying enzyme treatment ( such as C-Spa Non-foaming Enzymes) to further reduce algae growth, liner stains, and contaminant build-up.
+Also add (optional) a clarifying enzyme treatment ( such as C-Spa Non-foaming Enzymes) to further retard algae growth, liner stains, and contaminant build-up.
 Add a few capfuls to the water, where they work all winter to help you greet spring with a clear pool.
-If you’ve struggled with a green, murky pool at the opening in the past, or want to avoid one in the future, using C-Poolandspa and C-Spa can help immensely.
+If you’ve struggled with a green, murky pool at the opening in the past, or want to avoid one in the future, using C-Poolandspa CLEAN & CLEAR and C-Spa can help immensely.

 It is the final cleaning of the season, so make it thorough.
 Contaminants sitting on the bottom can decompose over the winter and feed algae and reduce chlorine effectiveness.
 Vacuum the entire pool, brush down the walls, and skim the surface.
 Keep the filter running to clarify the water.
 Allow time for the chlorine to attack the contaminants.
 Brush out any algae from the vinyl seats, stairs, and walls.
 A little prep now will save you from some potentially nasty surprises when you open your pool next spring.
 A clean pool makes it easier to properly balance your water.
 It also ensures nothing is left behind to feed algae or mold that might develop over winter.
 I recommend a super dose of liquid chlorine.
-It will not evaporate fast in the cold weather.
+It will not evaporate as fast in the darker, cold weather.

 Water trapped in your pool lines can damage the lines by ice expansion.
 Even if winters are mild in your area, draining or blowing the lines is essential.
 Simply drain the pool down to below the return jets, PLUG the jets.
-Allow all the water to drain throughout the system and the filter and pump (assuming they are the lowest point).
+Using gavity, allow all the water to drain throughout the system and the filter and pump (assuming they are the lowest point).
 If not, blow the lines to remove water.
 Open up all the valves to allow for drainage.
 Plug the skimmer.
 Open the drain valve on the filter.
-If it is an easy disconnect, remove the pump indoors.
+If it is an easy disconnect, remove the pump and store indoors.
 If not, ensure no water is trapped inside the pump.

 5. Protect Skimmer